The Emperor’s Son

-If you’re wondering who Teodorin is, he’s in his late 30s or early 40s and the country’s Second Vice President (basically heir to his father), former agricultural and water affairs minister and the head of state security.
+If you’re wondering who Teodorin is, he’s in his late 30s or early 40s and the country’s Second Vice President (basically heir to his father), but also a former agricultural and water affairs minister and the head of state security.
 He’s also a part-time US resident.
-If you want to study up on Teodorin, we’d suggest reading this 2009 front-page story in The New York Times or Ken Silverstein’s long post on Foreign Policy.
+If you want to study up on Teodorin, we’d suggest reading this 2009 front-page story in The New York Times or Ken Silverstein’s long post in Foreign Policy.

 Further Reading